Adirondack Forty-Sixers: The Traditional 46 Peaks

-Exceptions and Exclusions
+Exceptions and exclusions

 Although later geographical surveys revealed that four of the peaks (Blake, Cliff, Nye, and Couchsachraga) were actually below four thousand feet in elevation, they remain a part of the list out of tradition.
 Additionally, it was discovered that another mountain, MacNaughton, had been overlooked and remains excluded from the list.
 Although rising to almost exactly four thousand feet, MacNaughton is not a requirement for aspiring Forty-Sixers.

-Membership and Activity
+Membership and activity

-As of December 2021, there were nearly fourteen thousand registered Forty-Sixers.
+As of November 2024, there were over 16,000 registered Forty-Sixers.
 Members are asked to pay dues in order to fund the club's activities—these include an annual outdoor skills workshop, trail maintenance and stewardship programs, and a "correspondents program" inspired by Grace Hudowalski.
 In the early days of the 46ers she wrote personal letters to aspiring members—a tradition continued to this day.

 The 46ers are dedicated to the preservation and accessibility of Adirondack High Peaks Wilderness.
-They host trail maintenance events for registered members, as well as a trailhead steward program: "The 46ers collaborated with the ADK and DEC to establish the 46er Trailhead Steward Program.
-On weekends throughout the summer, 46er volunteers greet hikers at the Cascade trailhead and share information on DEC rules and regulations, “leave no trace” principles, and provide safety and preparedness suggestions."
+They host trail maintenance events for registered members, as well as a trailhead steward program: The 46ers collaborated with the ADK and DEC to establish the 46er Trailhead Steward Program.
+On weekends throughout the summer, 46er volunteers greet hikers at the Cascade trailhead and share information on DEC rules and regulations, "leave no trace" principles, and provide safety and preparedness suggestions.